core-wg/transport-indication/draft-ietf-core-transport-indication.md

 Conceptually, each entry contains:

-* Which CoAP transport is used (e.g. CoAP-over-TCP).
+* Which CoAP transport is used (e.g. CoAP-over-TCP; typically expressed as an ALPN).
 * The transport's address details (e.g. an IP address and port number).
 * Any additional metadata that facilitates communication (e.g. public keys for {{?I-D.ietf-tls-esni}}).